The Luna Bound Propagator for Formal Analysis of Neural Networks: Analysis Engine

+At each node visited during the backward traversal, the operation-specific node transforms the incoming bound coefficients $\mathcal{A}_L^{(c)}, \mathcal{A}_U^{(c)}$ into new coefficients for each of the node's input dependencies.
+For linear layers, this transformation is exact.
+The $\mathcal{A}$ matrix is composed with the layer's weight matrix via $\mathcal{A}^{(d)} = \mathcal{A}^{(c)} W$, and the layer's bias vector $b$ is combined into the bound's bias term via $\beta^{(d)} = \beta^{(c)} + \mathcal{A}^{(c)} b$.
+For nonlinear layers, such as ReLU, the transformation applies a relaxation that produces new coefficients and additional bias terms.
+Active neurons leave the coefficient matrices unchanged with no bias contribution.
+Inactive neurons zero out their corresponding rows, and unstable neurons scale the coefficients by a relaxation slope, with an intercept accumulated into the bias terms.

+The resulting coefficients are accumulated at each dependency via summation.
+At points where multiple paths converge, summing the $\mathcal{A}$ matrix represents the total linear dependence on that node; however, bias terms are attached only to the first dependency of that node.
+This prevents double-counting the bias.
+A bias term originating from a specific node should only contribute once to the final bounds.
+If it was propagated to each of the input dependencies, it would be summed once per-path when those paths later merge.
+Restricting bias propagation to the first dependency ensures tight, sound bounds.

-The $\alpha$-CROWN module extends CROWN by introducing learnable slope parameters that can tighten relaxations for selected nonlinearities.
-It wraps the standard CROWN analysis: the underlying CROWN engine performs all bound computation, while $\alpha$-CROWN manages $\alpha$ parameter storage and the optimization loop, maintaining separate parameters for lower- and upper-bound optimization.
-At each optimization step, we collect all gradient-enabled $\alpha$ tensors and pass them to the optimizer.
-Each iteration re-runs the full CROWN backward pass, producing output bounds that depend on the current $\alpha$ values.
-We optimize a simple objective, minimizing the negative sum of lower bounds (or the positive sum of upper bounds), so improving the objective directly tightens the corresponding bounds.
+The \alphaCROWN module extends \CROWN by introducing learnable slope parameters that can tighten relaxations for non-linear activations.
+The \CROWN analysis module performs all bound computation, while \alphaCROWN manages $\alpha$ parameter storage and the optimization loop.
+At each optimization step, the full \CROWN backward pass is re-run, producing output bounds that depend on the current $\alpha$ parameters.
+The loss is backpropagated through the entire computation to update the $\alpha$ parameters via projected gradient descent.